commercetools/vrap/README.md

 - **example** mode sends the examples for a request as given in the RAML definition
 - **proxy** mode proxies requests to the base uri as given in the RAML definition

+# Tutorial

+A short introduction to using vrap is available at [tutorial](tutorial.html) .

 ## Http headers